wearsunscreen/ninety-nine-elm-problems/notes.md

 # Notes

 ## Collaborators
-If you're interested in collaborating on the book, contact John at john.crane@gmail.com.
+If you're interested in collaborating on the book place note on the discussion board or contact John at john.crane@gmail.com.

 ## Current status
 * Problems 23-27 need solutions.